Abosede George

 - African Studies Association

-- Nigerian Studies Association, President
+- Nigerian Studies Association, past-President

 - Society for the History of Childood and Youth